BC faculty teach abroad

 Matson will travel to the Alsace-Lorraine region for a five-day period, to travel to the Meuse-Argonne WWI sites to walk the forest trails, visit war memorial museums, and acquaint herself with the area of the final 47-day Allied offensive where the 91st Division of the AEF engaged in battle.
 From there, she will travel to London to read from her new novel, Ultraviolet, at the Great Writing International Creative Writing Conference at Imperial College in London from July 6th to 7th.

-The Office of International Programs operates approximately 20 faculty-led summer programs annually.
+The Office of Global Education operates approximately 20 faculty-led summer programs annually.
 Faculty leaders hail from all schools and departments at the university.
-All program proposals are reviewed and approved by the Office of International Programs and should include detailed information regarding course content and learning outcomes, on-site logistics and support, and cultural excursions in the host country.
+All program proposals are reviewed and approved by the Office of Global Education and should include detailed information regarding course content and learning outcomes, on-site logistics and support, and cultural excursions in the host country.

 Submitting a program proposal